-I,\\\\\, have received the Student Rights and (Please print full name) Responsibilities Handbook for 2012-2013.
-I understand that I am responsible to adhere to the rules outlined in the handbook.
-This book explains the policies for discipline, suspension and expulsion, health and safety, attendance, appropriate dress, breaches of conduct, special programs, and educational records.
-I know that by having received this handbook I am responsible for the policies outlined.
+Ι, , have received the Student Rights and

+(Please print full name)

+Responsibilities Handbook for 20132014-20142015.
+It to the rules outlined in the handbook.
+This book expla

+and expulsion, health and safety, attendance, approprograms, and educational records.
+I know that by responsible for the policies outlined. riate dress, breaches of conduct, special

-Student Signature
+The student has a right to request that a parent/guard proceeding. lian be contacted during any disciplinary

-Grade Level
+Student Signature Grade Level

 Homeroom Teacher

 Date

+Parent signature (elementary only):